volodymyrhudyma/blog/content/blog/two-ways-to-change-the-commit-message-in-git.md

 ---
-title: Two Ways To Change The Commit Message In Git
+title: 2 Ways To Change A Commit Message In Git
 tag:
   - Other
 promote: false